B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 Students can develop an understanding of this by doing groupings using base ten materials.
 The idea is to demonstrate that just as 10 ones yield 1 ten, 10 tenths yield 1 one and 10 hundredths yield 1 tenth, and so on.

-It is common for junior students to write, for example, 0.013 to represent thirteen hundredths.
-These students attempt to place 13 in the hundredths column as follows.
+It is common for junior students to write 13 in the hundredths column as follows.

 However, the decimal system does not allow two digits to be written in one position.
-The students must recognize that 10 hundredths is the equivalent of 1 tenth, which makes 13 hundredths equal to 1 tenth plus 3 hundredths.
+The students must recognize that 10 hundredths make 1 tenth, which makes 13 hundredths equal to 1 tenth plus 3 hundredths.
 Therefore, we write 0.13.

 Mental Representation

-In order to develop number sense, it is important that students form images of the quantities represented by the numbers.
+In order to develop number sense, it is important that students can visualize the quantities represented by numbers.
 In the case of decimal numbers, reading them correctly allows students to form better mental representations and to draw on their knowledge of fractions (for example, 0.175 reads "one hundred and seventy-five thousandths", not "zero point one hundred and seventy-five").
 Students should be encouraged to use multiple models to support the creation of various mental representations.

 When representing decimal numbers using models, there is an adjustment to be made, as these same models were previously used to represent other concepts (for example, the rod represented ten ones).
 Students need to understand that the whole has changed.
-In the first of the two examples above, the whole object represents the whole; in the second example, the flat represents the whole.
+In the first of the three examples above, the train represents the whole; in the second example, the flat represents the whole.

 Students must also form a mental representation of decimal numbers greater than one.
 When reading such a decimal number, they must mentally picture the quantity it represents by interpreting the two parts that make up the number: the integer part and the decimal part.
 For example, they must recognize that the number 8.245 represents 8 integers and part of another identical integer.
 They can then visualize a quantity between 8 and 9.

 Over time, students are able to mentally picture the quantity in context.
-For example, in a situation involving an item that costs $197.98, a student who recognizes that $197.98 is a little more than $197.00 can then visualize or conceive that, in this context, the amount of $197.98 can be represented approximately by 10 $20 bills.
+For example, in a situation involving an item that costs $197.98, a student who recognizes that $197.98 is more than $197.00 and a little less than $198.00 can then visualize or conceive that, in this context, the amount of $197.98 can be represented approximately by 10 $20 bills.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 3, Nombres décimaux et pourcentages, p.
 36-37.

-Students need to learn not only to represent decimal numbers in a variety of ways, but also to recognize them in their multiple representations.
+Students need to learn how to represent decimal numbers in a variety of ways, and recognize them in their multiple representations.
 These skills help them make connections between numbers, their representations, and the quantities they represent.
 In some cases, the use of models facilitates the construction of representations.

-The following figure illustrates various ways to represent twenty-five hundredths concretely, semi-concretely, symbolically, and with words, and suggests, through the phrases $0.25, 0.25 kg, 0.25 h, and 0.25 cm, different contexts for its use.
+The following figure illustrates various ways to represent twenty-five hundredths concretely, visually (semi-concretely), symbolically, and with words.
+It also demonstrates how 0.25 is used in different contexts.
 Students develop a better understanding of numbers if they are regularly asked in a variety of situations to move from one representation to another.

 Concrete Representations